nisxant69/Github-CLI/README.md

-Got it!
-Here’s the entire detailed README in one single copy box for you — just copy all at once and save as README.md:

 # 🚀 Repo CLI Tool

 **Manage your GitHub repositories directly from the terminal — create, delete, clone, list, open, and push — all with one simple CLI!** ✨

----

 ## ✨ Features